- Main Menu

 Real World Examples of GPT-3 Plain Language Root Cause Summaries

-A few weeks ago, Larry our CTO, wrote about a new beta feature leveraging the GPT-3 language model – Using GPT-3 for plain language incident root cause from logs.
+A few weeks ago, Larry Lancaster, wrote about a new beta feature leveraging the GPT-3 language model – Using GPT-3 for plain language incident root cause from logs.
 To recap – Zebrium’s unsupervised ML identifies the root cause of incidents and generates concise reports (typically between 5-20 log events) identifying the first event in the sequence (typically the root cause), worst symptom, other associated events and correlated metrics anomalies.